lezinnahdumangas-del/7OOP_LAB_TASK/README.md

 ## 💡 What I Believe In
 - 🌱 Everything happens for a reason.
 - 🚀 Do what makes you happy
-- 🪙 If you think money can't buy happiness give it to me.
+- 🪙 If you think money can't buy happiness, give it to me.

 ---